Analucar/UMinho/ThirdYear/1st/MDIO/README.md

-### ::books: Modelos Determinísticos de Investigação Operacional
+### :books: Modelos Determinísticos de Investigação Operacional
 ***

 Here you can find the report and code developed for Modelos Determinísticos de Investigação Operacional.